muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

-It is expected that any programming languages whose grammar is a superset of MUON's will also keep this precedence over any actual prefix/infix/etc operators they may have, which in some case may require parenthesis to disambiguate that they want those operator calls instead.
+It is expected that any programming languages whose grammar is a superset of MUON's will also keep this precedence over any actual prefix/infix/etc operators they may have, which in some case may require `<generic_group>` parenthesis to disambiguate that they want those operator calls instead.

 # SEE ALSO